cs-chan/ArtGAN/README.md

 ./path/to/folder/alexnet_finetune_artist/test_caffenet.sh

 *Note that users are expected to modify the corresponding files to the correct path to work properly.

-Users may contact us at either of the following email for any question regarding our paper.

 Enjoy! :P